Waco, located in Central Texas, is a charming Texan small town with plenty of attractions.

 Glen Rose is known as the dinosaur capital of Texas!

-Take a day trip from Waco to visit Dinosaur Valley State Park where you can hike to see several dinosaur tracks.
+Take a day trip from Waco TX to visit Dinosaur Valley State Park where you can hike to see several dinosaur tracks.

 Visit the Dinosaur World if you want to experience more of this slice of prehistoric history and see life size sculptures of dinosaurs.